Mastering different fats is key to distributing flavors evenly and achieving certain textures we all know and love.

-- Baking savory pies (pot pie with tallow is dangerous)
+- Baking savory pies (pot pie, using tallow is truly amazing!)

 - Making home fries or potatoes for brunch

 - As the fat source in casseroles (spread it on the bottom of a casserole dish)

 - Dropping into a hot skillet before adding aromatics

 You can easily make your own tallow by collecting the fat that pools up after cooking some beef.
 Just remove any solids, strain, and pour it into a ceramic or glass container.
 You can even flavor the tallow with herbs like thyme or your own seasoning blend to have a sort of compound fat you can use as well.
 Just remove the extra ingredients before freezing if you want it to keep longer.